videojs/plugin-concat/README.md

 npm link
 ```

-Then in the videojs-concat directory, run:
+Then in the plugin-concat directory, run:

 ```sh
 npm link @videojs/http-streaming